🦘 Australia

 What is Australian Health Practitioner Regulation Agency?

-The Australian Health Practitioner Regulation Agency (AHPRA) is a national statutory body established under the Health Practitioner Regulation National Law.
-It regulates 15 health professions across Australia, including medicine, nursing, dentistry, physiotherapy, psychology, pharmacy, and allied health disciplines.
-AHPRA operates in partnership with 15 National Boards, each responsible for setting standards and guidelines for their profession.
+The Australian Health Practitioner Regulation Agency (AHPRA) is a national statutory authority established under the Health Practitioner Regulation National Law.
+It regulates 15 health professions across Australia, setting standards for professional conduct, education, and competency.

 Subclass 189 Subclass 190 Subclass 491 Subclass 482 Subclass 186 Subclass 494